raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 ~~~
 {: title="Delivery Service Request/Response scheme" }

-Depending on the client's request, the Delivery Service might send a message to
+For the second part of the protocol the Delivery Service sends a DSFanoutRequest
-the QS of each guest DS.
-This happens whenever a message needs to be fanned out
+to each guest DS.
+This happens whenever a message needs to be fanned out to all
-to all other members of a group.
-The guest DS can respond, for example, that one
+other members of a group as a result of an incoming DSRequest.
+The guest DS in
-of the target clients has been deleted.
+turn responds with a DSFanoutResponse.

 ~~~ aasvg